Explicit fractional Laplacians and Riesz potentials of classical functions: Acknowledgments

 \section{Acknowledgments}

 This work was completed with the support of the EPSRC grant EP/T022132/1 ``Spectral element methods for fractional differential equations, with applications in applied analysis and medical imaging" and the Leverhulme Trust Research Project Grant RPG-2019-144 ``Constructive approximation theory on and inside algebraic curves and surfaces".
+IPAP was also supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).

 TSG would like to thank Jos\'e A.~Carrillo and David Gomez-Castro for fruitful discussions on Riesz potentials, as well as Ann Brew, Elizabeth Killeen, and Myrjam M\"uhlbacher for much appreciated help in tracking down an obscure historical reference.